pingcap/docs/tiup/tiup-component-cluster-reload.md

 >
 > This option is experimental and is not recommended for production deployments.

-- Run a script after the reload.
+- Runs a script after the reload.
 - Data type: `STRINGS`
-- This option specifies the path of the command that will be ran on the host that was reloaded.
+- This option specifies the path of a script to be run after the reload of a host.

 ## Output